marialyk77/Coffee-Rewards/README.md

 - **Retirement and Upper-Middle income segments** show the strongest initial growth but tend to experience steeper declines later, suggesting retention challenges.
 - **Young Adults and Low-income groups** are more inconsistent but capable of strong recoveries, suggesting that targeted strategies might work to stabilize their engagement.
 - **Middle income and Mid Career segments** show more consistent patterns in their growth or decline, compared to the more volatile behavior seen in other income and age groups.

+> [!IMPORTANT]
+> Note on Age Distribution: It's important to note that the age distribution in the dataset is skewed, with older segments (Late Career + Retirement) making up a larger portion of the sample.
+When interpreting growth patterns in smaller age groups, we must consider the sample size, as smaller segments can distort the overall growth trend.
+Since younger groups represent a smaller share of the total sample, their growth rates can appear more exaggerated due to the smaller sample size.
+This should be kept in mind when analyzing aggregated data, as it could skew the results.
 ***